Reverse (2009 film): Reception

-Soon after its premiere, it became evident that this modest black-and-white film about Stalinist Poland (now a subject of research of film theorists as well as sociologists), was to become a box office hit, which in the Polish domestic market effectively competes with the biggest Hollywood hits such as Twilight Saga or 2012.
+Soon after its premiere, it became evident that the film about Stalinist Poland (now a subject of research of film theorists as well as sociologists), was to become a box office hit, which in the Polish domestic market effectively competes with the biggest Hollywood hits such as Twilight Saga or 2012.

 Pre-premiere screenings of Reverse at the oldest Warsaw cinema Wisła became the site of meetings of the Polish intelligentsia and “high society", renewing a forgotten Polish tradition of spontaneous post-screening meetings and film discussions.

 In conjunction with an Oscar promotional campaign, Reverse was shown in New York City at MOMA and the Directors Guild of America Theatre.

 Reverse was also well received by American film critics as evidenced by reviews which appeared in Variety and The Hollywood Reporter.

 The Polish Film Academy nominated Reverse for the Polish Film Awards: Eagles in 13 categories, eventually winning awards in eight of those, among them the Best Film Award.
 Reverse set a new record for the number of awards granted, surpassing the previous record held by Roman Polanski's The Pianist.

 Soon thereafter, awards began to appear on the international arena.
 Reverse received FIPRESCI Award at the Warsaw Film Festival; the St. George Award at the Moscow International Film Festival; as well as the Grand Jury Prize for Best New Director at the Seattle International Film Festival.
 The decision of the latter award was articulated by the jury as follows: “Borys Lankosz’s Reverse succeeds its substantial ambition to tell the story of love, family, and loyalty in a brutal post war Warsaw.
 Uniquely, first time director Lankosz manages to deliver a highly stylized vision without sacrificing character, story, or performance.
 We are happy and honored to give the best new director award to this touching, thrilling, and deeply human film.”